FeijiangHan/Feijianghan.github.io/_pages/about.md

 <summary><strong>Why I care about interpretability</strong></summary>
 <div markdown="1">

+TLDR: I care about explanations because they can do two things: (1) help us trust models in practice, (2) help us design better models without relying only on trial and error.

 For me, interpretability starts with curiosity.
 I like looking at a model and asking: why did that happen?

 There is a small joy in that moment.
 It feels a bit like watching insects as a kid.
 You stare for long enough, something weird happens, and suddenly there is a pattern you did not see before.